Tekcoder/Space-school/README.md

 # Space-school
-This is a Bootstrap practice project that I did while being a student at OpenClassrooms - Front-End Path
+This is a Bootstrap practice project that I